trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 The process is :

-- ### on PRIMARY : Bring up the PRIMARY system
+- ### onPRIMARY: Bring up thePRIMARYsystem

   Boot the backup system and ensure it is working.
 Login to the system and make ensure :

-  - able to PING the backup node
+  - able toPINGthe backup node
-  - able to SSH into the backup node
+  - able toSSHinto the backup node

-- ### on PRIMARY : Stop any running Trisul Processes
+- ### onPRIMARY: Stop any running Trisul Processes

   Ensure all processes are stopped on the primary system